 Research has shown that as the aging process occurs, falling may be an unnatural and common experience.
 Unpleasant conditions, which may include enduring a fracture, can happen from falling.
 It is wise to learn about the steps that are needed that aid in falls prevention.
 It may help to stay physically strong and this may be accomplished by staying as active as possible.
 When daily activities are performed, improved strength, balance, and coordination may be benefits of this type of effort.
 Additionally, it may help to wear shoes that are comfortable and fit correctly.
 Keeping the home free of clutter so tripping may be minimized may aid in preventing unnecessary injuries from occurring.
 Many people have handrails installed in the shower area, in addition to having regular physical examinations, which may include speaking with your doctor about your vision and any numbing sensations that may be present.

 Preventing falls among the elderly is very important.
-If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Dr. Powers Foot and Ankle.
-Our doctors will assess your condition and provide you with quality advice and care.
+If you are older and have fallen or fear that you are prone to falling, consult with our podiatrist from Dr. Powers Foot and Ankle.
+Our doctor will assess your condition and provide you with quality advice and care.

 Every 11 seconds, an elderly American is being treated in an emergency room for a fall related injury.
 Falls are the leading cause of head and hip injuries for those 65 and older.
 Due to decreases in strength, balance, senses, and lack of awareness, elderly persons are very susceptible to falling.
 Thankfully, there are a number of things older persons can do to prevent falls.